mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 ### Getting the Final Flag

-By navigating to the `/root` directory and then running a `ls` command we see the final flag listed as `finalflag.txt`.
+By navigating to the **/root** directory and running the `ls` command, we see the final flag listed as **finalflag.txt**.

-By running `cat finalflag.txt` we can view the contents of the file and reach the end of this CTF machine!
+Running `cat finalflag.txt` allows us to view the contents of the file and reach the end of this CTF challenge.

 ```sh
 # cat finalflag.txt